-Public Programs @ the Institute
+Public Programs @ The Institute

 Series: Conversations in Modern European Art